lyc0826/COMIGHT/README.md

 ### **Generate QR Code**

 - Creates the QR code from the input text.
 The text and code are all processed locally to prevent leakage onto the internet.

+## Misc.

+### Online Tools

+- Mulitple tools, including: document, image, video, audio editors and converters, and more.